|Type:||5-cylinder, air-cooled, radial piston|

 This Museum's engine was originally used by the Granville Brothers on their prototype Model A biplane.
 Ultimately it was replaced by the more powerful Kinner engine.
 This display engine was also used on other Gee Bee aircraft and later the engine was cut away to show internal parts for instructional purposes.

 Other aircraft powered by the Genet II include:

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Armstrong Siddeley Genet II.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Armstrong Siddeley Genet II.